Stateware/Dav3i/doc/FrontEndArchitecture.md

 ###2.3 : Module Architecture

-The module architecture is defined by the diagram in FrontEndBlockDiagram.png.
+The module architecture is defined in section 2.0 : Files.
+It can be seen visually in the diagram in FrontEndBlockDiagram.png.

 ###2.4 : Data Structure Specifications